Finding the right ma manufacturing facility to produce your products is a critical component to your company's success.

 With as much value as you place on your products, it's vital that you find a good manufacturing facility.
 Doing your research and vetting potential manufacturers to find the facility that's right for you leads to a better finished product.

-Additional reporting by Jill Bowers and Ashley Smith.
+Additional reporting by Andrew Martins, Jill Bowers and Ashley Smith.
 Some source interviews were conducted for a previous version of this article.